yesitswalid/CourseOrientation/README.md

 When the race finishes the data in the local database on the PC Organizer side will be processed and all the information uploaded to the website which has a MySQL type database.

 The organizer of the site will process this data and will have to establish a classification as well as the statistics of the participants.

+Project work in cross platform not only Linux and windows include.